SSOCosta/Hire-me-or-not-image-classifier-fun-project/README.md

 Welcome to "Hire Me or Not?
 Image Classifier Fun" – a whimsical web tool designed to assess job skills through an image classification model.
 This playful application not only provides skill-based suggestions but also encourages users to share their unique strengths on social media, injecting a fun twist into the conventional job application process.

+## Project Motivation

+This project is motivated by my dedication to acquiring essential skills that will not only improve my CV and LinkedIn profile but also contribute to my pursuit of a position as a Data Analyst.
+It is a hands-on endeavor, born out of the challenges I've encountered while identifying and mastering the key skills crucial for success in this field.

 ## Code

 ### Programming Language: